farmera/sare_grant/spectral_indices.md

 2. Add all NIR values in each pixel to all the Red values.
 3. Calculate the ratio between the calculated difference (in the numerator) and the calculated sum (in the denominator).

-To calculate NDVI over a captured image, one first creates and manipulates two separate images (pixel arrays) each containing light from a separate wavelength.
+Calculating the NDVI requires first creating and manipulating two separate images (pixel arrays) each of which contains light from a separate wavelength.
 The NIR band is contained in one layer while the red is held in another.
 Manipulating each pixel, of each layer, according to a mathematical expression, produces a third raster layer which is the NDVI image itself.
 All of this is accomplished using software designed to perform matrix arithmetic over large arrays.